 But, returning now to Paul’s letter, Paul wisely brought Titus with him to Jerusalem.
-If Titus was able to keep company with the brethren without being compelled to be circumcised, this would be practical evidence that what they of the circumcision were saying must be wrong.
-However, not only was Titus not compelled to become a Jew (Galatians 2:3), but James wrote letters to the Gentile churches of Syria, Cilicia and Antioch and sent along representatives of the Jerusalem church to show what Paul had been preaching was true, and those who came in the name of James were wrong and had not properly represented the Jerusalem body of believers.
+If Titus was able to keep company with the brethren without being compelled to be circumcised, this would be practical evidence that what the party of the circumcision were saying must be wrong.
+However, not only was Titus not compelled to become a Jew (Galatians 2:3), but James wrote letters to the gentile churches of Syria, Cilicia and Antioch and sent along representatives of the Jerusalem church to show what Paul had been preaching was true, and those who came in the name of James were wrong and had not properly represented the Jerusalem body of believers.

-Paul went on to write that the true authorities in the Jerusalem church—“those who seemed to be somewhat” or of high reputation among the believers—added nothing to Paul’s ministry to the Gentiles.
-On the contrary, having witnessed the hand of God upon Paul among the Gentiles, just as God’s hand was upon Peter among the Jews, these leaders offered their full approval (Galatians 2:8-9), sending letters and representatives to the affected churches, showing they had been misinformed by these high ranking Jews concerning Paul’s ministry.
+Paul went on to write that the true authorities in the Jerusalem church—“those who seemed to be somewhat” or of high reputation among the believers—added nothing to Paul’s ministry to the gentiles.
+On the contrary, having witnessed the hand of God upon Paul among the gentiles, just as God’s hand was upon Peter among the Jews, these leaders offered their full approval (Galatians 2:8-9), sending letters and representatives to the affected churches, showing they had been misinformed by these high ranking Jews concerning Paul’s ministry.